panurge-ws/ng-imago/README.md

      large="{{url_large}}"
      xlarge="{{url_xlarge}}"  />

-OR if you use a directive tag
+Or, if you use a directive tag, insert the values inside an "override" attribute:

 <ng-imago override="{ small:'only screen and (min-width:320px)', loaded_class:'my-loaded-class' }"
      small="{{url_small}}-override-loaded-when-min-width-is-320px"